donaldRwilliams/BGGM/README.md

 **BGGM** includes two approaches for comparing any number of GGMs.
 They were introduced in Williams, Rast, Pericchi, and Mulder (2019).
 The methods can test entire structures, particular edges, and nodewise testing.
 One approach is based on the posterior predictive distribution, and tests the null hypothesis of group equality.
 Importantly, like classical methods (i.e., frequentist), this approach can only determine whether the null of group equality is rejected or retained.
 It cannot provide evidence for the null hypothesis.
 To this end, another approach is based on Bayesian model selection.
 This allows for assessing network invariances (i.e., the null hypothesis).

 The predictive approach is based on the distribution of future data.
 In particular, the posterior predictive distribution of Kullback–Leibler divergence is to test the null hypothesis of group equality.
-This method can be understood as a multivariate likelihood ratio that accounts for uncertainty, but importantly, with respect to the predictive distributions.
+This method can be understood as a multivariate likelihood ratio that accounts for uncertainty, but importantly, with respect to the predictive distribution.

 ``` r
 # Assume null is true